leycec/fsnrnue/README.md

   patch](https://github.com/leycec/fsnrnue/issues/9).
 * **No,** then continue to the next question.

-#### That's also not what I'm seeing, though?

-Then here's what we're going to do:

-1. Run *Lutris.*
-1. Right-click the *Fate/stay night* entry.
-1. Click the *Show logs* menu item.
-1. Copy the contents of the displayed log to the clipboard.
-1. [Paste those contents into a new issue of our issue tracker](https://github.com/leycec/fsnrnue/issues/new).

-We'll get you sorted right out.
-Promise.

 #### I see something about Vulkan and `dxvk` in those logs and a black screen on startup, I think?

 Do you see log errors resembling the following?